 Nicola Formichetti is probably best-known as the former stylist of singer Lady Gaga.
 Formichetti is also the artistic director of Diesel, fashion director for Uniqlo and Vogue Hommes Japan, as well as a contributing editor to a number of other leading fashion magazines.
-The designer’s eclectic style is, in part, a result of his diverse upbringing in Japan, Italy, and England, in combination with his background as a stylist.
+The designer’s eclectic style is, in part, a result of his diverse upbringing in Japan, Italy and England.
 His previous designs for Mugler were reminiscent of Lady Gaga’s style, with plenty of latex and off-beat pointed shoulders; while his work for Diesel has more of a focus on street-wear, emphasizing leather and denim fabrics.

 Tokyo-born Shigeki Morino’s unusually-named brand, Patchy Cake Eater, is designed for the sensitive ladies’ man.
-Launched in 2012, Patchy Cake Eater is playful, colorful, and contemporary.
-Morino incorporated the word “patchy” into the name as a nod to the mix-and-matching of fabrics in his designs.
-Morino’s menswear takes the essence of masculine tailoring used for women’s clothing and reinterprets it for men’s fashion, lending a delicacy to his designs.
+Launched in 2012, Patchy Cake Eater is playful, colorful and contemporary.
+Morino incorporated the word ‘patchy’ into the name as a nod to the mixing-and-matching of fabrics in his designs.
+Morino’s menswear takes the essence of feminine tailoring used for women’s clothing and reinterprets it for men’s fashion, lending a delicacy to his designs.
 The designer often draws inspiration from vintage styles, adding a contemporary twist to classic elements.
-For example, his 2015 Autumn/Winter Tokyo Collection was inspired by the style of Tokyo in 1977.
+For example, his 2015 Autumn/Winter Tokyo Collection was inspired by the style in Tokyo in 1977.